 Out-of-place elements will bring readers out of the experience and impact their focus on consuming your content.
 We already discovered this in the first part of this post when comparing the two ‘The Dark Train’ movie posters.
 One achieves it’s goal, the other is ridiculous.

 When consistent visuals successfully help you tell stories, texts no longer become the sole storytelling medium.
 They instead provide extra power to images.

 If you are looking for some tips on consistency, our latest post Clean Design Tips: How To Pick Icons And Text And Keep Them Consistent is a great place to start!

 Now that you know the basics on how to get away from too much text and go visual, start implementing them in your own infographics.
+Get started by creating an account on Piktochart.
 If you want, share them with the Piktochart community in the comments!
 We’d love to give them a look and offer some feedback!

 Create awesome infographics with Piktochart.